Top Stablecoins for Investors 2024

 Top Stablecoins by Analyst Rating

-Price and users aren't enough: at Bitcoin Market Journal, we preach both quantitative and qualitative analysis (both numbers and judgment).
-Using our Blockchain Investor Scorecard, here are our analyst ratings of the top 5 stablecoins:
+Numbers aren't enough: at Bitcoin Market Journal, we preach both quantitative and qualitative analysis (both numbers and judgment).
+Using our Blockchain Investor Scorecard, here are our analyst ratings of the top stablecoins:

 Back to basics: Stablecoins are crypto tokens that hold their value, usually against the U.S. dollar.

 1) Stablecoins are a safe place to "park" your crypto investments.
-If you've invested in bitcoin, you know the value swings wildly.
-So if you're a trader who is frequently buying and selling crypto, for example, you want a way to store your money overnight, so you don't find it's lost half its value in the morning.
+Crypto is volatile; stablecoins are not.
+If you're a trader who is frequently buying and selling crypto, you want a way to store your money overnight, so you don't find it's lost half its value in the morning.

-"Why not just move your crypto back into dollars?" you might ask.
+"Why not just move your crypto back into dollars?" you ask.
 Because that's time-consuming and expensive.
-Moving from one digital asset (bitcoin) to another (stablecoins) is easier, cheaper, and faster.
+Moving your crypto into stablecoins is easier, cheaper, and faster.
 Stablecoins offer the convenience of crypto, with the stability of regular money.

 2) Stablecoins are the "on-ramp" and "off-ramp" to the digital economy.
 If you think of dollars as the "traditional economy," and crypto assets as the "digital economy," stablecoins are an easy way to connect the two.

-3) Stablecoins provide far better "interest rates" than U.S. dollars.
-Typically called "yield," stablecoin interest rates are on the order of 100x the current interest rates provided by banks.
-You read that right: .06% for banks, compared with 6% (or much more) for stablecoins.
+3) Stablecoins provide better "interest rates" than U.S. dollars.
+Typically called "yield," stablecoin interest rates can reach 10x the interest rates provided by banks.
+You read that right: .6% for banks, compared with 6% (or more!) for stablecoins.

 Interest rates for legacy savings accounts vs. stablecoins (see our DeFi Interest Rates page for more).